aaikedw/fada-import-specs/FADA-database-changes.md

 Together I’ll refer to these fields as “environment flags”.
 The updated template is: [Input_FADA_File_v2.1.xls](./excel-templates/Input_FADA_File_v2.1.xls).

 _Note 1:_ The Darwin Core standard also includes an _isExtinct_ flag, and it was selected as a required field for the AquaRES exchange.
 However, as the FADA initiative is currently not considering to include fossils, I see no need to include this flag during this update.
 During export, this flag will be set to “N” by default.
-_Note 2:_ The specification document also mentions the field isPreferredName, but as this refers to vernacular names, which are not stored in FADA, it is not relevant to add it after all.
+_Note 2:_ The specification document also mentions the field _isPreferredName_, but as this refers to vernacular names, which are not stored in FADA, it is not relevant to add it after all.

 The following fields were present in earlier versions of the Excel sheet, but have not been processed so far:
 - TDWG 3rd level codes (“, separated by comma” moved to lower row” during the version 2.1 update)
 - lentic (for convenience the “?” was removed from the field name cfr. previous template versions)
 - lotic (“?” was removed as for lentic)
-- exotic
-- bodyMass
-- Parasitic
+- Parasitic (for this field we specified that the name of the host specie(s) is expected here as comma separated list)
 - Aquatic/water dependent	(spelling change dependant > dependent)
 - Aquatic/water dependent-subcategory

 Corresponding fields in the database will need to be created to ensure the storage of its content (see 2.3 and 2.4).
 Ideally the TDWG codes should also be parsed in the regions table.
 This is discussed under 3.5.

+The fields:
+- exotic
+- bodyMass

+were retained for backward compatibility, but as these are ambiguous (and rarely used), there is no need to add these fields to the database.

 ### 1.2 Updates to FADA input file guidelines
-**Remains to be updated in Word instruction file.
-Awaiting reply from Estelle and Pablo before finalisation** In addition to the database changes with regards to the “environment flags”, the recommendations for filling these fields is integrated in the FADA input file guidelines [FADA input file guidelines-v2.1.doc](./excel-templates/FADA%20input%20file%20guidelines-v2.1.doc).
+In addition to the database changes with regards to the “environment flags”, the recommendations for filling these fields is integrated in the FADA input file guidelines [FADA input file guidelines-v2.1.doc](./excel-templates/FADA%20input%20file%20guidelines-v2.1.doc).
 Changes include:
 - Recommended control vocabulary for Aquatic/Water Dependent and its sub categories to be added.
 - Recommended input for the “environment flags”.
-State explicitly that unless specified otherwise (so even if this columns are empty!), the checklist entries are considered as being freshwater by default.
+In the instructions, it is stated explicitly that unless specified otherwise (so even if this columns are empty!), the checklist entries are considered as being freshwater by default.
 Marine (only) species which have been included in the checklist should be clearly identified as such by entering “N” in the isFreshwater column and “Y” for isMarine.
+- Documentation for the other environmental information fields was added as well, and the fact that _exotic_ and _bodyMass_ are not stored is mentioned.

 ### 1.3 Note on future improvements to the Excel template
 To be considered for future updates: